The beautiful city of Nice has more than fifteen museums and rich collections that will have everything to please you.

 Just 15 minutes up the coast from Nice, is the ‘millionaire’s presque isle’ Saint Jean Cap Ferrat.
 Once arrived there you can find an amazing Italian palace that was designed in 1905 by Baroness Béatrice Ephrussi de Rothschild to house her collections, more than 5,000 works of art (mosaics, Gobelins tapestries, masterpieces, porcelain and furniture).
 The full two floors of the opulent pink villa are open for your exploration, including Madam’s private suite and boudoir.

-Once you’re there you will have a chance to visit the gardens that surround Villa, the area is covered with 9 lovingly cultivated rosaries and gardens including French, Florentine, Japanese, Spanish, and Exotic styles.
+Once you’re there you will have a chance to visit the gardens that surround Villa, the area is covered with 9 lovingly cultivated thematic gardens including French, Florentine, Japanese, Spanish, and Exotic styles.
 Inside of the gardens there are as well multiple fountains that include a light show carefully choreographed with classical music.

 Spring and Autumn hours: 10am to 6pm